authenticate/PetParty/README.md

 Brief Overview
 --------------

-Pet Party allows players to create and store configurations of Battle Pets for the pet battle system.
+Pet Party allows players to create and store configurations of Battle Pets for the pet battle system in World of Warcraft.
 In addition, players can select a Training Pet to assist in leveling new pets through tamer daily quests.

 Basic Tutorial
 --------------